VPpexis/CPE106L-ProjectCovidRecon/docs/README.md

   ##### Packages:
 * **Pandas** <br />
-  - Run the following command to install pandas using pip
+  - Run the following command to install `pandas` using pip
     ```
     $ pip install pandas
     ```

 * **BeautifulSoup4** <br />
-  - Run the following command to install beautifulsoup4 using pip
+  - Run the following command to install `beautifulsoup4` using pip
     ```
     $ pip install beautifulsoup4
     ```

 * **Geopandas** <br />
-  - When using pip to install Geopandas, some dependencies must first be installed correctly.
+  - When using pip to install `geopandas`, some dependencies must first be installed correctly.
   - Dependecies: shapely, fiona, pyproj and rtree.
   - Run the following command to install geopandas using pip
     ```